 How are your first impressions of Karlshochschule?

-I really do they like the atmosphere of the university and I appreciate the lectures and especially the good job that the lecturers are making.
-The possibility to discuss and not only learn from the profs but also from each other is great, although I am sometimes a bit disappointed of some of the students not taking these chances and not contributing to the discourses since I believe everybody has something to tell worth telling.
-Also, in some of the courses, it is not as interactive as I expected it to be, but that depends, on the one hand, on the subject, and, on the other hand, is probably also due to the fact that we just need to get some basic input in some topics, before we are able to really discuss about it.
-Apart from that, many courses include sessions of discussions, brainstorming, presenting results of group works, role plays and in general a huge focus on teamwork.
+I really do they like the atmosphere of the university and I appreciate the modules and especially the good job that the lecturers are making.
+The possibility to discuss and not only learn from the profs but also from each other is great.
+Although there are of course some students which are participating more actively and some who are rather shy, I feel like everybody gets a chance to state their opinion due to the presentations and group works, which is very important to me since I believe that everybody has something to say that is worth being heard.
+Many courses include sessions of discussions, brainstorming, presenting results of group works, role plays and in general a huge focus on teamwork.
+Of course, this cannot be implemented at the same level in each individual course, since some are just more theoretical while others are more practical, but in general every lecturer is making their lessons as interactive as possible, which is a great learning opportunity for all of us.
 One of the things I like best are the many extracurricular offers, being it fun activities like karaoke nights, the student initiatives like Karls for Future or inspiring public lectures on issues like racism.

 Where do you see yourself 10 years from now and what is your biggest vision?